-Introduction and overview
+Introduction and Overview

-- all online presences (websites, online stores) that we operate
+• all online presences (websites, online shops) that we operate

-- Mobile apps for smartphones and other devices
+• mobile apps for smartphones and other devices

-Legal basis
+Legal Bases

 In the following privacy policy, we provide you with transparent information on the legal principles and regulations, i.e. the legal bases of the General Data Protection Regulation, which enable us to process personal data.

-We only process your data if at least one of the following conditions applies:
+We process your data only when at least one of the following conditions applies:

-- Legal obligation (Article 6(1)(c) GDPR): If we are subject to a legal obligation, we process your data.
+3. Legal obligation (Article 6(1)(c) GDPR): If we are subject to a legal obligation, we process your data.
 For example, we are legally obliged to keep invoices for accounting purposes.
 These usually contain personal data.

 In addition to the EU regulation, national laws also apply:

-- In Austria, this is the Federal Act on the Protection of Natural Persons with regard to the Processing of PersonalData (Data Protection Act), or DSG for short.
+• In Austria, this is the Federal Act concerning the Protection of Personal Data (Data Protection Act), abbreviated as DSG.

-Contact details of the person responsible
+Contact Details of the Responsible Party

 KathaWedding – Katharina Rieplhuber